junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 So Dean just bites his tongue, and turns back to the list he's working on, staring at it, drafting lines and circles mindlessly on the written words, adding more notes, then suddenly realizes something.
 He draws two circles and one line connecting "can't leave house" and "more than one death", a new arrow leading to a new thought: "past resident accidents".

-Dean breathes out long, relaxed like he just finished the Saturday's crosswords in the New York Times.
+Dean breathes out long, relaxed like he just finished Saturday's crosswords in the New York Times.

-"What does that have to with anything?"
+"What does that have to do with anything?"
 The ghost shifts closer, pointing at the new words he just wrote down.
 The temperature near his fingers drops a few degrees.

 Dean doesn't shiver or shift away this time.